(acyl-carrier-protein) phosphodiesterase

 This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric diester bonds.
 The systematic name is holo-[acyl-carrier-protein] 4-pantetheine-phosphohydrolase.
 Other names in common use include ACP hydrolyase, ACP phosphodiesterase, AcpH, and [acyl-carrier-protein] 4-pantetheine-phosphohydrolase.
 This enzyme participates in pantothenate and CoA biosynthesis.

+ACP hydrolyase and ACP hydrolyase homologues are related to the hydrolyase domain of the bacterial protein SpoT.
+AcpH hydrolyzes the link between acyl carrier protein's serine-36 side chain and 4'-phosphopanthetheine.